-Rendering courtesy of city of Elk Grove/Sacramento Zoological Society was intended to address major challenges faced by the Sacramento Zoo at its current 14-acre site in William Land Park.
-The Elk Grove plan included a phased buildout on a 65-acre portion of a 100acre parcel the city had purchased specifically for the project on Kammerer Road.
+Rendering courtesy of city of Elk Grove/Sacramento Zoological Society Brewer said.
+"We enthusiastically supported the project and had been working to excite the public on bringing the zoo to Elk Grove.
+Even with some of the rumors and financial uncertainty, I didn't expect this outcome."
+The proposed relocation was intended to address major challenges faced by the Sacramento Zoo at its current 14-acre site in William Land Park.
+The Elk Grove plan included a phased buildout on a 65-acre portion of a 100-acre parcel the city had purchased specifically for the project on Kammerer Road.